gnsreepad/rock-paper-scissor/README.md

 TFLite-Model directory has the jupyter-notebook with program to train and convert the model into tflite.
 Download tflite model and labels.txt (labels used in training) file.
 Copy the model and lable file into assests folder of the application.

 # Result
-The model calssify rock and paper correctly almost 100% of time.
-Struggles to identify scissors.